 Plan holiday spending for next year now!

-Hopefully, by following these tips, the only ghosts you’ll see from now on are on Halloween!
+Hopefully, by following these tips, the only ghosts of debt past you’ll see from now on are on Halloween!